-- Figure 5 shows results with the Multivariate Lorenz'96 model, with $g = 4 \cdot g = q = 4$ radii groups, and the 4D parameter set 15 to K = 1.
 As before, the results for the constant radius were their optimal for each given inflation value, while the adaptive results were obtained through a search of possible means and variances around that value.
-The maximal improvement is error is only about 8%, however this is leagues more than that of the univariate Lorenz '96.
-In the canonical Lorenz '96 there is no meaningful choice of grouping other than arbitrary, but in this case, the groups were chosen such that all related variables have - 20 the same forcing from equation (30).
+The largest reduction in error is only about 8%, however this is a significant improvement over the behavior of the univariate Lorenz '96.
+In the canonical Lorenz '96 there is no meaningful choice of grouping other than arbitrary, but in this case, the groups were chosen such that all related variables have the same forcing from equation (31).
 The results show a significant improvement over the univariate case, especially for low inflation values.
 We note that the filter spin-uptakes significantly longer for the adaptive localization case than for the constant univariate case.
-Consequently, the assimilation cycles are chosen in the time interval [500, 5500] units.
-An idea to mitigate this might be to run the filter with a constant radius for a few assimilation cycles before switching to the adaptive localization strategy, such as to allow the filter to quickly catch up with the shadow attractor trajectory. - 25 Figure 6 demonstrates a sampling of the radii obtained through the adaptive 4D multivariate method.
+Consequently, the assimilation cycles are chosen in the time interval [500,5500] units.
+An idea to mitigate this might be to run the filter with a constant radius for a few assimilation cycles before switching to the adaptive localization strategy, such as to allow the filter to quickly catch up with the shadow attractor trajectory.

+Figure 6 demonstrates a sampling of the radii obtained through the adaptive 4D multivariate method.
+Taking g = q = 4, $\alpha = 1.02$, $\bar{v} = 6$, Var(v) = 1, and K = 1, we look at the radii generated by our method.
 For the post-spinup case, the means (5.8449, 5.8669, 5.8441, 5.8602) of the radii for each grouping are fairly similar, however the variances (0.0300, 0.0731, 0.0295, 0.0821) differ wildly.
-The groupings will less observations, group 1 and 3, have much more conservative variances, while groups 3 and 4, which are observed fully, have much greater variances.
+The groupings with less observations, group 1 and 3, have much more conservative variances, while groups 3 and 4, which are observed fully, have much greater variances.

 This gives us insight into a potential way of choosing multivariate localization groups.
 Based on some measure of the observability of any given state-space variable, similarly 'observable' state-space variables should have similar radii.
-30